Vegan organic trends 2025: plant-based, innovative, sustainable

 Another thing that stuck: the interest in new packaging concepts.
 Whether reusable systems such as those offered by Pfandfrei.de or unpackaged goods in cooperation with Unverpackt e.V. - many manufacturers are looking for practical approaches to avoid waste without having to compromise on hygiene or convenience.

-Unverpackt e.V. packaging-free shopping
+Unverpackt e.V.: Packaging-free shopping

 Fairfood sustainable organic nut products